cdl-geneseo/geneseo-dictionary/G/Geneseo-Reads.md

 # Geneseo Reads

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Geneseo Reads

 Created by  Unknown User (amb61), last modified on Apr 15, 2019

 Noun.
 A club Literature club that reads and discusses books independently created at SUNY Geneseo.  &quot;I am going to my club, Geneseo Reads.&quot;As of 2019, 14% of SUNY Geneseo know this word.
 53% of the students surveyed believed this word originated from Geneseo.
 (Banaszak, G-M, 2019)